twbs/blog/src/content/posts/2017/bootstrap-4-alpha-6.md

 Nearly every component now takes advantage of flexbox in place of `display: table` hacks and `float`s.
 That means less reliance on clearfix, more control over DOM and visual order, and fewer bugs.
 Navs, list groups, cards, and more all utilize flexbox.
 Even more complex components like the carousel have been modified to use flexbox in some places.

-<a class="jsbin-embed" href="https://output.jsbin.com/wepoya/?output&height=340px">Bootstrap carousel on jsbin.com</a>
+<a class="jsbin-embed border" href="https://jsbin.com/wepoya/embed?output&height=430px">Bootstrap carousel on jsbin.com</a>

 ## Responsive utilities and the great infix